-- 2.5.1 Housekeeping or maintenance of orderly cleanliness is a basic factor in fire safety.
-Good housekeeping practices, both indoors and outdoors, by disposal of unwanted combustibles, limitation or segregation of combustibles, reduce the danger of fire, and they include the following: - a.
-Floors should be regularly swept or cleaned with non-flammable materials. - b.
-Smoking is only allowed at designated areas or rooms with suitable ashtrays or cigarette butt bins being provided.
-Cigarette butts shall be completely extinguished before being disposed in a proper manner. - Other than kitchens of restaurants where fire suppression systems are installed, there shall be no naked flame allowed, unless prior approval is sought from AES' FPS. - d.
-No burning of oil lamps, candles, joss sticks or any forms of offerings, shall take place, especially within the buildings and on the airside. - i.
-Devotes working in the airport area are advised to use electrical or batteryoperated joss sticks if they wish to perform their prayers. - e.
-Burning of offerings will only be permitted at burning sites designated by AES during the Lunar 7th month festival. - f.
-Where burning of any sort or Hot Work is required, the prior approval of AES Division shall be obtained. - g.
-In the case of restaurant cooker hoods these shall be degreased/cleaned on a regular basis as appropriate.
-The schedule of cleaning shall be extended to AES and E&D upon request. - h.
-Frequency and method of rubbish and waste disposal should be adequate for the type of occupancy and activity being conducted. - i.
-Rubbish storage bins built of non-combustible materials shall be provided under cutting, boring and turning machines.
+- 4.1 Housekeeping or maintenance of orderly cleanliness is a basic factor in fire safety.
+Good housekeeping practices, both indoors and outdoors, by disposal of unwanted combustibles, limitation or segregation of combustibles, reduce the danger of fire, and they include the following: - (a) Floors should be regularly swept or cleaned with non-flammable materials. - (b) Smoking is only allowed at designated areas or rooms with suitable ashtrays or cigarette butt bins being provided.
+Cigarette butts shall be completely extinguished before being disposed in a proper manner. - (c) Other than kitchens of restaurants where fire suppression systems are installed, there shall be no naked flame allowed, unless prior approval is sought from AES' FPS. - (d) No burning of oil lamps, candles, joss sticks or joss paper, shall take place, especially within the buildings and on the airside. - (e) Where burning of any sort or Hot Work is required, the prior approval of AES Division shall be obtained. - (f) In the case of restaurant cooker hoods these shall be degreased/cleaned on a regular basis as appropriate.
+The schedule of cleaning shall be extended to AES and E&MP upon request. - (g) Frequency and method of rubbish and waste disposal should be adequate for the type of occupancy and activity being conducted. - (h) Rubbish storage bins built of non-combustible materials shall be provided under cutting, boring and turning machines.

-- j.
-Used cleaning rags and other impregnated materials or waste cloths should be kept in non-combustible containers with self-closing and close-fitting lids. - k.
-No storage of flammable liquids shall be allowed.
-If required, the prior approval of AES Division shall be obtained. - Storage of approved quantities of flammable liquids shall comply with Part Three.
-Chapter 12 - m.
-Where there is a possibility of a flammable liquid spill, provisions shall be made as follows: - i. the spread of the spill is limited; - ii. non-flammable absorbent material is available for immediate use; - iii. ignition sources can be quickly removed; and - iv. the area is well ventilated. - v.
-All packing materials should be neatly stacked in a separate storage area and not in passageways or aisles. - vi.
-There shall be a minimum clear space of 0.5m between the top of storage piles and sprinkler heads or the ceiling.
-This clear space shall be at least 1m in warehouses. - vii.
-In storage areas, aisles shall be maintained for access and egress.
+- Used cleaning rags and other impregnated materials or waste cloths should be kept in non-combustible containers with self closing and close fitting lids. - (j) No storage of flammable liquids shall be allowed.
+If required, the prior approval of AES Division shall be obtained. - (k) Storage of approved quantities of flammable liquids shall comply with Section C, Chapter 4 of this manual. - (l) Where there is a possibility of a flammable liquid spill, provisions shall be made as follows: - (i) the spread of the spill is limited; - (ii) non-flammable absorbent material is available for immediate use; - (iii) ignition sources can be quickly removed; and - (iv) the area is well ventilated. - (m)All packing materials should be neatly stacked in a separate storage area and not in passageways or aisles. - (n) There shall be a minimum clear space of 0.5m between the top of storage piles and sprinkler heads or the ceiling.
+This clear space shall be at least 1m in warehouses. - (o) In storage areas, aisles shall be maintained for access and egress.
+These aisles should not be obstructed and should correspond as much as possible in width with the building entry/exit points. - (p) Provision shall be made for ready access to fire fighting equipment. - (q) All fire and exit doors shall be kept clear such that stored material will not interfere with their operation. - (r) Storage shall not mix with other risks and there shall be separation between the two by fire rated walls, self-closing fire doors, etc. - (s) Hazardous goods, such as gas cylinders and combustible liquids shall be separated from other stores, either by compartmentalisation or distance.
+Hazardous materials shall be indicated outside each store.

-These aisles should not be obstructed and should correspond as much as possible in width with the building entry/exit points. - viii.
-Provision shall be made for ready access to fire-fighting equipment. - ix.
-All fire and exit doors shall be kept clear such that stored material will not interfere with their operation. - x.
-Storage shall not mix with other risks and there shall be separation between the two by fire rated walls, self-closing fire doors, etc. - xi.
-Hazardous goods, such as gas cylinders and combustible liquids shall be separated from other stores, either by compartmentalisation or distance.
-Hazardous materials shall be indicated outside each store. - xii.
-Stores where hazardous materials are kept shall be clearly marked at the entrance with appropriate labels. - xiii.
-A floor plan shall be made available at the fire indicator board for arriving emergency services in case of fire outbreak.
+- (t) Stores where hazardous materials are kept shall be clearly marked at the entrance with appropriate labels. - (u) A floor plan shall be made available at the fire indicator board for arriving emergency services in case of fire outbreak.

-2.6 Electrical Systems and Wiring
+5 Electrical Systems and Wiring